gilgardosh/community-trip-organizer/README.md

 ## Overview

-This is a responsive web app to manage neighborhood family trips.
+This is a production-ready, responsive web app to manage neighborhood family trips.
 It supports planning, attendance tracking, dietary requirements, shared gear, and trip schedules.
 The app integrates with WhatsApp for notifications by generating copy-paste-ready messages.
 It is designed to be fully in Hebrew with RTL support.

 The application has three user roles: